karnikamit/web_screaper/README.md

-# First Try to scrape a website
+# First Try to scrap a website

 How to Build & Run